Night Inventory

 a folded towel’s offering of please,

-the hollow depth of an empty drawer
+the hollow drawer

 where touch went to die.

-Remember how we used to fold
+Remember how we once folded

 into each other like origami swans?

-Now paper grows damp in the dark
+Now paper grows damp in the dark,

 while I count your in-between breaths

-like rosary beads.
 The body forgets pain

 so slowly, we mistake forgetting